 I snapped my head back.
 “The Horse?
 Baltimore’s most famous … or should I say … most infamous pub?”
 I spread my arms.
 “Oh, indeed.
 The Horse You Came in on bar in Fells Point.
 The leading establishment for gossip and slander.”
 I folded my arms and stepped away.
 “Scarcely a reliable source.”
 I lowered my arms.
 “And how many who spoke of the trial were drunk?”

 “I object, Your Honor,” Mr. Farmer said without standing.

-Judge Wainwright tapped the gavel on its pad once.
-“Hurry this along, Miss Lee.
-Let’s get to the point before dinner.”
+Judge Wainwright tapped the gavel once.
+“Overruled.
+Hurry this along, Miss Lee.
+Let us get to the point before dinner.”

 I spun.
 “No?”

-I turned to the jury.
-“Mrs. Strudelmeier testified yesterday that she helped Mr. Baines collect rocks and watched him throw them at the Massachusetts troops.
+I nodded and turned to the jury.
+“Mr. Runnels, Mrs. Strudelmeier testified yesterday that she helped Mr. Baines collect rocks and watched him throw them at the Massachusetts troops.
 What have you to say about that?”

 Mr. Runnels shook his head.
 “It’s a lie.
 I saw no such thing.”

 “Tell me, Mr. Runnels, did you come from The Horse before happening upon the riot?”